miteshmsharma/100-days-of-code/log.md

 **Thoughts:**:   I have handle on things now.
 Its not frustrating.
 I am loving it.
 **Tomorrows topic:**  PROCEED with OTHER Bootstrap fcc and create component using D3.js in LWC

+### Day 51 : Nov 10 2019

+**Today's Progress**:  completed the bootstrap challenges and my cats happy with div with class rows and div with class cols and text-danger and icons in button and all rich spacings...

+**Thoughts:**:  I love the flexibiltiy bootstrap provides **Tomorrows topic:**  jQuery here I come